 So, is it something we share, or is there something irresistibly charming about sheep?
-Well, they almost always have poop on their backsides, which they don't seem to mind, but it's not terribly enticing.
+Well, they almost always have poop on their backsides, which they don't seem to mind.
+Well, that's not terribly enticing.

 They smell bad and they carry ticks and fleas, so they get a haircut once a year... whether it is economic to sell the wool or not (hint: if the mills are dying, so is the wool market).
 Even if there are World Championships, sheep shearing is not what anyone would rationally call a career move.
+This somewhat perturbed Navajo Churro Ram, was one of the very few left at the time this photo was taken.
+This variety has been saved through the efforts of Dr. Lyle McNeal's efforts to help the people who depend upon these animals as part of their livelihood and culture.
+These sheep had been nearly destroyed by the US government.
+Maybe the Navajo know something we don't.